tonytvo/blog-generator/content/blog/getting-to-yes/index.md

 - Pay Attention to Their Usage of Pronouns

   - The use of pronouns by a counterpart can also help give you a feel for their actual importance in the decision and implementation chains on the other side of the table.
-The more in love they are with “I," “me," and “my" the less important they are.
+The more in love, they are with “I," “me," and “my" the less important they are.
-  - Conversely, the harder it is to get a first person pronoun out of a negotiator’s mouth, the more important they are.
+  - Conversely, the harder it is to get a first-person pronoun out of a negotiator’s mouth, the more important they are.

 - How to Get Your Counterparts to Bid Against Themselves